drikusroor/fret-ninja/README.md

 - Finger assignments are simplified and might not reflect the most ergonomic or standard fingering choices.

 Despite these limitations, FretNinja provides a flexible and visually clear way to experiment with chords and share your sequences.

+## Contributing

+We welcome PRs to improve or expand the list of chords and qualities, or improve / fix FretNinja in any other way.
+If you have suggestions or improvements, please feel free to contribute!